aave-starknet-project/aave-starknet-bridge/README.md

 - Transfer L2->L1:

-To bridge their staticATokens back to L1, users need to call `initiate_withdraw` on L2 `token_bridge`.
+To bridge their staticATokens back to L1, users need to call `initiate_withdraw()` on L2 `token_bridge`.

+Calling `initiate_withdraw` will result in the following:

+- The amount withdraw of ETHStaticAToken will be burned by the bridge
+- A message will be sent to L1 with the L1 token address, the l1 recipient, and the amount (@TODO: add more info on how we bridge the current rewards index when withdrawing..)